FACTBOX-Sports events still happening despite coronavirus pandemic

 RUGBY LEAGUE * Australia's National Rugby League, the world's richest competition in the 13-man rugby code and most popular spectator sport in the country's eastern states, is continuing for the time being at closed stadiums.

-AUSTRALIAN RULES * The top-flight Australian Football League launched its season as scheduled in Melbourne on March 19 but without fans in attendance and after organizers slashed the season to 17 rounds from 22.
+AUSTRALIAN RULES * The top flight Australian Football League launched its season as scheduled in Melbourne on March 19 but without fans in attendance and after organisers slashed the season to 17 rounds from 22.

 SNOOKER * The World Championships in Sheffield from April 18-May 4 is going ahead as of now.